AndreasGassmann/WeTrace/README.md

 ## What it does

-Please read our post on [Devpost](https://devpost.com/software/wetrace-g9ocyi) for more information about what the app does.
+Please read our post on [WeTrace on Devpost](https://devpost.com/software/wetrace-g9ocyi) for more information about what the app does.

 ## Getting Started